tizianocolagrossi/magistrale-appunti/PND/README.md

 1. Viene inviata la chiave segreta crittografata a Google.
 1. Google decrittografa la chiave segreta con la propria chiave privata e la trattiene.
 1. Il tuo browser e Google utilizzano la chiave segreta condivisa per crittografare le comunicazioni.

+### SSL protocol Architecture

+Adds extra layer between T- and A-layers, and extra elements to A-layer.
+- **Record Protocol**: Protocol offering basic encryption and integrity services to applications
+- **Application Protocols**: control operation of the record protocol
+    - **Handshake**: Used to authenticate server (and optionally client) and to agree on encryption keys and algorithms.
+    - **Change cipher spec**: Selects agreed keys and encryption algorithm until further notice.
+    - **Alert**: Transfers information about failures

 # IPsec
 Is a network layer protocol suite for providing security over ip.
 Is part of IPv6, and an addon for IPv4.
 It can handle all tree possible security architectures: